microsoft/tilecode/language.md

 ## Sprite Kinds

 Sprite kinds are ordered from left to right as shown in the game home screen, the tile map editor, and the paint editor.
-The first sprite is generally represents the player avatar and, by default, the camera follows this sprite as it moves around the tile map during game play.
+The first sprite usually represents the player avatar and, by default, the camera follows this sprite as it moves around the tile map during game play.
 Furthermore, all rules created for the first sprite are automatically generalized to all four directions (this can be changed by the user, as explained later.)
-Finally, the z-depths of the sprites are assigned so  that the first sprite will be on top of all kinds that follow, the second sprite kind be on top of third and fourth sprite kind, etc.
+Finally, the z-depths of the sprites are assigned so that the first sprite is on top of all other sprites, the second sprite is on top of the third and fourth sprites, etc.

 ## Center Sprites